pinecone-io/canopy/README.md

 ## Considerations

-* Rate limits and pricing set by model providers apply to Canopy use.
+* Rate limits and pricing set by model providers apply to Canopy usage.
 Canopy currently works with OpenAI, Azure OpenAI, Anyscale, and Cohere models.
 * More integrations will be supported in the near future.

 ## Advanced usage